petrkudrnovsky/digital-garden/content/FIT/KOP/KOP 3. lecture.md

 	- if I find NPC solver running in polynomial time, I can solve all NP problems in polynomial time and I will prove $NP=P$ and make a lot of money
 ##### How to prove that the problem is NPC?
 - how to prove it's in NP (=> not harder then NP)?
-	- we can solve it by non-deterministic TM OR we can prove, that the verification of the solution is in polynomial time (the certificate)
+	- we can solve it by non-deterministic TM OR **we can prove, that the verification of the solution (=yes instance) is in polynomial time (the certificate)**
 - how to prove it's in NPC (=> not simpler then NPC)?
 	- we have at least one known problem in NPC
 	- our problem should be solvable by the origin NPC problem solver
-		- so the problem has to be reductible to our problem (in polynomial time **for all instances**)
+		- so a known NPC problem has to be reductible to our problem (in polynomial time **for all instances**)
 		- in other words: find some NPC problem and prove that it is reducible to our problem in polynomial time for all possible instances
+	- => the problem is as hard as NPC
 - complete proof
 	- we take any NPC problem, try to reduce this problem to our problem in polynomial time -> if we succeed, we have a NPC problem
 	- with the solver of our problem we are basically able to solve any known NPC problem